 Self-monitoring of blood glucose (adapted devices for blind people) and quarterly HbA1c measurement.
-If necessary and available, Continuous Glucose Monitoring System (CGMS) can be used.
+If available, Continuous Glucose Monitoring System (CGMS) using a sensor system, is really helpful, and many of these now have alarms for when glucose levels fall out of range.